jkorell/virtual-machine-guest-backup-for-vmware-vsphere/README.txt

 Configuration Parameters:

 $Destination_Path 				- This is the location where the backup will be created.
-This should either be a local drive or a UNC path.
-E.g. "\\server\share\VMGB"
+This should either be a local drive or a UNC path and must end without a backslash.
+E.g. \\server\share\VMGB
                             The backup will store the files at this location under Host Address\Datastore\Host Name.
 Eg "\\server\share\VMGB\192.168.4.1\ESX_LOCAL\VM Guest"

 $Email_Report					- This is used to enable or disable sending email reports.
 Use 1 to enable or 0 to disable.